-It probably isn’t the best use of your time or energy to watch exchange rates move around all day; trying to decide when to pull the trigger.
+It probably isn’t the best use of your time or energy to watch exchange rates move around all day.

 While no-one has a magical crystal ball, you may find it very useful to speak to someone who is familiar with the daily patterns in rates and is aware of upcoming news and events.

 Bear in mind that even small, fractional moves in exchange rates can have a big impact on the amount of money you will receive.

 A 0.75% swing in the rate on a £50,000 transfer would mean a £375 difference to you.
 Swings of that magnitude happen every week.

 A currency broker can work with you to achieve a favourable rate and avoid risk.

 3. You know what’s happening with your money